 A more specific method call replacement operator is the \emph{\ac{MAP}}~\cite{pit}, which replaces a method call with one of its arguments.
-This must match the method’s return type to preserve program validity.
+This must match the method's return type to preserve program validity.

-\emph{Object initialization replacement.} An example of this is the \emph{\ac{CIR}}~\cite{stryker.net, strykerjs} operator, which handles collection initialization with collection-specific construction syntax.
-Stryker.NET implements this to C\# arrays, lists, collections, and dictionaries.
-Although lists and dictionaries are not available in Dafny or have different designations, this concept extends to its collection types (e.g., arrays, (multi)sets, sequences, and maps).
-On the other hand, in class instances, initialization through a constructor call can be replaced with \texttt{null}~\cite{pitest}.
+\emph{Object initialization replacement.} An example is the \emph{\ac{CIR}}~\cite{stryker.net, strykerjs} operator, which handles collection initialization with type-specific default constructors.
+Stryker.NET implements this for C\# arrays, lists, collections, and dictionaries.
+Although these collection types have different designations in Dafny, this concept extends to them, i.e., arrays, (multi)sets, sequences, and maps.
+Additionally, in class instances, initialization through a constructor call can be replaced with \texttt{null}~\cite{pitest}.